Part home/Part office (London) based

 UNICEF ensures more of the world’s children are vaccinated, educated and protected than any other organisation.
 We have done more to influence laws and policies to help protect children than anyone else.
 We get things done.
 And we’re not going to stop until the world is a safe place for all our children.

-Interview dates: Monday 7 and Tuesday 8 February 2022 via video conferencing (MS Teams).
+Interview date: 9 and 10 August 2022 via video conferencing (MS Teams)

 UNICEF UK promotes equality, diversity and inclusion in our workplace.
 We make employment decisions by matching business needs with skills and experience of candidates, irrespective of age, disability (including hidden disabilities), gender, gender identity or gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, or sexual orientation.